 - That $3 check was never cashed (as of 2006), and is considered one of the biggest collectors' items out there.
 Incidentally, the original amount of the award in that case was only $1, but under anti-trust law at that time, any damages awarded by a civil jury were to be automatically tripled, hence the odd value.
 The reason for the itty bitty award is interesting in itself.
 The league sued the NFL for anti-trust violations, stating that the NFL used its dominant position to employ predatory tactics to take over the USFL or otherwise put it out of business, by outbidding them for top players, monopolizing the best venues, and the like.
 Which on the whole was true.
 However, the court also found that most of the USFL's problems were caused by mismanagement; specifically, their decision to move from a spring schedule to a fall schedule where they would compete directly with the NFL.
 This move alone caused four teams in top markets to shut their doors or relocate rather than be wiped off the map by NFL teams playing in the same cities.
 This in turn meant that there were too few teams to accept a leaguewide television contract that would have sustained the league for at least three or four more years had they stuck to a spring schedule, and there were almost no bidders among the major networks willing to pay the bills for a schedule with direct competition.
 Thus, the NFL did indeed have a monopoly, but the court found that the USFL died without help from anyone else, leading to their Pyrrhic Victory.

-- United Football League (2007-2013): The most recent entry into the NFL competitor sweepstakes, it's remained largely low key and currently features only four teams in small markets.
-Has recently gained media attention for extending invitation to NFL players to play for them if the 2011 NFL lockout lasted until the regular season.
+- United Football League (2007-2013): The most recent entry into the NFL competitor sweepstakes, it remained largely low key and at the time of its demise featured only four teams in small markets.
+During the 2011 NFL lockout, it gained media attention for extending invitation to NFL players to play for them if the regular season had been delayed.
 This didn't happen.
-The most recent teams are in Virginia Beach, Virginia; Omaha, Nebraska; Las Vegas, Nevada and Sacramento, California.
-Not exactly football hotbedsnote , but each team has a small yet devoted fanbase.
+The final teams were in Virginia Beach, Virginia; Omaha, Nebraska; Las Vegas, Nevada and Sacramento, California.
+Not exactly football hotbedsnote , but each team had a small yet devoted fanbase.
 After the 2012 season was cut short, there were hopes that a 2013 season would take place, but the scheduled dates came and went.
-No official statement has been made about the league's future and the UFL is technically still in existence, but as the business licenses for all its teams have expired and said teams and the league itself have almost no staff on the payroll, it's generally assumed that the league will move on not with a bang, but with a whimper.
+No official statement was ever made about the league's future, and the UFL is technically still in existence, but as the business licenses for all its teams expired and said teams and the league itself have almost no staff on the payroll, the league moved on not with a bang, but with a whimper.

 - Legends Football League (2010-present): Formerly known as the Lingerie Football League, it is, at this point, the only "major" female football league with any media attention, though most of it is negative attention because the players basically play in athletically-minded Chainmail Bikinis with padding and helmets, with games carried in edited form on MTV2.
 Some of the female players are just glad to play at all (using the example of the All-American Girls Professional Baseball League seen in A League of Their Own) and try to ignore that the league basically exists as fanservice for guys too cheap to even get Cinemax.
 Uses a 7-on-7 indoor format with no punts and field goals.
 Started to exploit the publicity that came with the Lingerie Bowl, a pay-per-view event that counterprograms the Super Bowl yearly.
 Between 2012 & 2013, the LFL made significant changes in hopes of legitimizing the league.
 The league expanded by adding new teams in Canada for 2012, and Australia for 2013, with the launch of a European league now delayed to 2015, with each country/region acting as its own separate league.
 The US teams shifted their schedule from a fall schedule to a spring-summer schedule similar to Arena Football and other indoor leagues.
 In 2013, the league rebranded itself by changing its name and announcing that it would downplay the "sexiness" factor of the league; depictions of sexualized women will be removed from team logos, and the "lingerie" aspect will be removed, although uniforms will still be revealing.